Why should we hire you over other teachers? What is your unique selling point?

-Identify your unique selling point prior to the interview and be prepared to communicate it in the meeting.
+Identify your unique selling point before the interview and be prepared to communicate it in the meeting.

 Take some time to evaluate the job description and compare it to your professional abilities and your achievements in your previous teaching experience.
-The key to this is for you to stay positive all throughout the interview and emphasize your interest in the school as well as the teaching position you are applying for.
+The key to this is for you to stay positive throughout the interview and emphasize your interest in the school and the teaching position you are applying for.

-Sometimes, a lot of job seekers are overwhelmed by this seemingly simple interview question but a lot of principals are depending on the answer of this question to help them make their decision on which applicant to choose.
+Sometimes, many job seekers are overwhelmed by this seemingly simple interview question.
+Still, many principals depend on the answer to this question to help them decide which applicant to choose.

-If you are prepared, this is your chance to showcase yourself verbally in order for the employers to have a better glimpse of what you can really do for them and the school community in general.
-It is also a way for them to gauge whether or not you can become an excellent asset to the school and whether your skills can bring great changes.
+If you are prepared, this is your chance to showcase yourself verbally for the employers to have a better glimpse of what you can really do for them and the school community in general.
+It is also a way for them to gauge whether you can become an excellent asset to the school and whether your skills can bring great changes.

 Answering this question is also your chance to reinforce the image you are projecting to the interviewer.
-If you appear to be positively driven and passionate about becoming a part of the team, then it will show perfectly in your answer.
+If you appear to be positively driven and passionate about becoming a part of the team, it will show your response.